 Shut off the Water

 Take a shorter shower.
 Turn off the water while you’re brushing your teeth.
-Don’t leave the faucet running while your scrubbing your hands (turn it on to get a lather going, turn it off while you scrub, and then turn it back on to rinse off the soap.
+Don’t leave the faucet running while you’re scrubbing your hands (turn it on to get a lather going, turn it off while you scrub, and then turn it back on to rinse off the soap.
 This has the added bonus of keeping your faucet handles clean every time you turn them on with soapy hands, which is great, because they’re some of the dirtiest things in your bathroom).

 *Ribollita is a delicious Tuscan soup whose explicit purpose is to ensure that nothing in the kitchen goes to waste.